rehnd/qe-instructions/Instructions.md

 These directions apply for Sherlock and AHPCRC (kratos) clusters.

 #### 1) Compiling Quantum Espresso
-Make sure that intel 2015 module is loaded
+Make sure that intel 2015/2016/2017 module is loaded (some of these have different names, like `intel/2016.u1`)

-    $ module load intel/2015
+    $ module load intel/2016

 (can put that line in .bashrc)